Tailor-made Tour 15 days from £3745 per person

 Until you set eyes on the legion of 8,000 soldiers, horses and chariots buried in three huge pits outside Xi'an, it’s hard to comprehend the scale of the Terracotta Army.
 The complex is, however, only one part of a much larger ensemble set out in the 2nd century BC that includes the unexcavated tomb of Qin Shi Huang, China’s first emperor.
 In the afternoon, you’ll have time for a round of the city’s ramparts by bicycle, and to scale the ancient Goose Pagoda, before exploring the Muslim (Hui) quarter, with its wonderful mosque.
 Culinary legacies of the ancient Silk Road are to be found amid tasty snacks served by the terrace kitchens along Beiyuanmen, the district’s main drag.

-On arrival in Luoyang, you’ll check in to your hotel before embarked on a guided tour of famous White Horse Temple and Longmen Grottoes, outside the city.
+Take a high-speed train this morning to Luoyang.
+On arrival, check in to your hotel before embarked on a guided tour of famous White Horse Temple and Longmen Grottoes, outside the city.

 Two great historic sites feature on the day’s hit list: the splendid White Horse Temple, China’s oldest Buddhist shrine, named after the pair of steeds that are believed to have transported its ancient scriptures here from India; and the UNESCO-listed Longmen Grottoes, with their giant Buddha and myriad tiny rock-cut caves, which formed the end point of the ancient Silk Road.
 The best vantage point from which to admire the complex is the east bank of the Yi River.
 You’ll also be able to view the caves on a boat excursion.

-The famous Shaolin Monastery near Dengfeng, China’s Kung Fu capital, is the target for a varied day trip from Luoyang.
+Visit the famous Shaolin Monastery near Dengfeng, China’s Kung Fu capital.

 Synchronized demonstrations of martial arts by hundreds of students and monks, with the misty ridges of Songshan Mountain rising in the background, make for an unforgetable spectacle.
 The lower slopes of the massif are studded with atmospheric brick-and-stucco temples, the most photogenic of them the Songyue Pagoda, where the Empress Wu Zetian used to pray in the 7th century AD.
 The so-called ‘Pagoda Forest’, next to the Shaolin Monastery, is a striking assemblage of monuments to Kung Fu masters spanning fourteen centuries.